PaulBC/grid-sat-solver/README.md

 - Set grid cell values in initial generation or later.
 - Assign region of grid cells using picture format (e.g. using `.` `*` `?`)

-Note: I am not primarily interested in Conway's Game of Life, since there are many competing search applications.
+Note: I am not primarily targeting Conway's Game of Life (CGOL), since there are many competing search applications.
-I am more interest in laying out periodic tiles with symmetries, hence my focus on which features to implement.
+Right now, I am more interested in laying out periodic tiles with symmetries, hence my focus on which features to implement.

 I have attempted some documentation of APIs through docstrings, but there is no user's or developer's guide thus far.
 I may add one time permitting